I recently watched "

 2001 book of the same name, which tells the story of

 Motley Crue.
-Although I had not read the book, I was familiar with most parts of the story, since Motley Crue was a contemporary band for musical education, and was briefly very important to me in early HS.
+Although I had not read the book, I was familiar with most parts of the story, since Motley Crue was a contemporary band form my musical education, and was briefly very important to me in early HS.
 The cultural context for this LP and Motley Crue itself is important.

 Like most people, "Too Fast for Love" wasn't the first Motley Crue LP that I heard.
 Originally self-released in late 1991 and then later released on a major label in 1982, this LP was eclipsed by their much larger and more successful 1983 LP "Shout at the Devil".
 In 1983 & 1984* (my freshman year of HS), heavy metal was enjoying an unprecedented level of mainstream success and exposure, regularly appearing on the radio and MTV.
 I was young, with an insatiable desire for anything loud, angry, and offensive, and Motley Crue's "Shout at the Devil", along with Dio, Twisted Sister, Iron Maiden, Quiet Riot, Ozzy, etc. were a salve for middle class, suburban, teenage ennui.
 Finding out about new music in the 80s was difficult and expensive, and you needed to have a tape trading network to explore and push the boundaries.
 It was Chris Miller, my first HS metal connection, that recorded the first two Motley Crue LPs on tape for me.
 Even though "Shout at the Devil" is arguably heavier of the two LPs, its imagery was a conflict for me: I dug the satanic trappings, but they glam and camp was off-putting in a way that I could not articulate at the time.
 Though it was "Shout at the Devil" that drew me in, it was "Too Fast for Love", with its KISS / Aerosmith sound and attitude that I found myself replaying over and over.